I encounter overhead power lines frequently during my travels, and as an electrical engineer, my attention is naturally drawn to them.

 Why Does Rain Not Cause Overhead Power Lines Short Circuit?

-Regular maintenance and inspections are conducted to ensure the continued safe and reliable operation of overhead power lines in various environmental conditions.
+- Regular inspections and maintenance ensure the system remains safe and reliable under various environmental conditions.

 For more details about short circuits read my article here.